1. Home

 National Board of Directors

-Kin Canada’s National Headquarters is located in Cambridge, Ontario.
-Staff provide administrative services to the clubs.
+Kin Canada’s Operational Staff manage national administration and provide administrative support to clubs.
 Carmen Preston is the Interim Executive Director.
 She leads the paid staff and ensures the Association moves toward its mission and objects in the most efficient and cost-effective manner.
+The administrative building is headquartered in Cambridge, Ontario.

 Funding of Kin Canada’s National Association